2025 Okta For Good Impact Report

 Emissions reductions efforts

-[For information on our emissions reductions efforts during FY2023, please see our ESG Fact Sheet.]
+For information on our emissions reductions efforts during FY2024, please see our ESG Fact Sheet.

 Climate action grantees

-Okta for Good’s climate equity grant portfolio brings a community lens to complement Okta’s internal climate strategy.
+Okta for Good’s climate action grant portfolio brings a community lens to complement Okta’s internal climate strategy.
+We are committed to continuing our work to address the climate crisis through the following efforts, among others.

-In 2023, we continued long-standing partnerships with GRID Alternatives, which builds community-powered solutions to advance economic and environmental justice, CLIMA Fund, which supports grassroots climate solutions, and The Solutions Project, supporting grassroots organizations in the United States and Puerto Rico.
+- In 2024, we continued long-standing partnerships with GRID Alternatives, which builds community-powered solutions to advance economic and environmental justice, CLIMA Fund, which supports grassroots climate solutions, and The Solutions Project, supporting grassroots organizations in the United States and Puerto Rico on the frontlines of the climate crisis.

 Climate equity & renewable energy

 Okta prioritizes purchasing renewable energy certificates (RECs) with a social benefit.
-We currently support three projects:
+We currently support five projects:

-Solar Stewards provides affordable clean energy and reduced utility bills for low-income residents, creating more equity in renewable energy markets and building solar energy.
-We are currently supporting their community solar project in Salt Lake City, Utah.
+- Solar Stewards provides affordable clean energy and reduced utility bills for low-income residents, creating more equity in renewable energy markets and building solar energy.
+We are currently supporting their solar project on a community center in Salt Lake City, Utah.